PavanReddy666/Club-connect/README.md

 ClubConnect is a comprehensive platform designed for college campuses to streamline the management of student clubs.
 It provides a centralized system where **students** can discover and apply to clubs, **coordinators** can manage their clubs and events, and **admins** can oversee the entire ecosystem — all secured with JWT-based authentication and role-based authorization.

 ---
+### Live Demo & Website

+- LinksFor a live application: 👉 Check out the [Live Demo](https://club-connect-jade.vercel.app/) to see it in action.
+- For deployment: 🚀 This project is successfully deployed and running [here](https://club-connect-jade.vercel.app/).

 ## ✨ Features